Gnocchi alla sorrentina is one of the (best) ways you can make your own gnocchi dish.

 - Cook the gnocchi in the oven for about 5 minutes.
 Serve immediately.

-- You can buy your own gnocchi or buy them from the store if you are in a hurry.
+- You can make your own gnocchi or buy them from the store if you are in a hurry.

 - Remember to pass the gnocchi briefly in boiling salted water before boiling.